Key terms to understand

 Moratorium

-The amount of time you must wait before Over 50s life insurance will pay out the full cover amount.
+The amount of time you must wait before over 50s life insurance will pay out the full cover amount.
 For example, one or two years from the start of the plan.

 Non-medical insurance